 Let’s do some URL dissection- my hunch is in the URL

 A06UFEx8jxEwU is a database ID.

 http://media.giphy.com/A06UFEx8jxEwU brings me some sort of XML error / access denied message

 But just playing with that to try http://giphy.com/search/A06UFEx8jxEwU/ does the trick- that ID is part of the file name, and thus this is the GIF’s actual reference URL

 This in turn leads to a “source” at a site called Pics and Photos where… I don’t even find the image.

 But the point here is having some knowledge of URLs helps out.
 Or maybe it doesn’t

-The post "A Note on Locating Giphy Images From URLs" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/02/locating-giphy-images/) on February 22, 2015.
+The post "A Note on Locating Giphy Images From URLs" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2015/02/locating-giphy-images/) on February 22, 2015.